Employment and Support Allowance (ESA)

 Who can claim ESA?

-You may be able to claim Employment and Support Allowance (ESA) if you are between 16 years old and state pension age, and your epilepsy or other medical condition or disability affects your ability to work.
-You can apply for ESA if you work but do not get Statutory Sick Pay, if you are self-employed or unemployed, or a student on Disability Living Allowance or Personal Independence Payment.
+You may be able to claim Employment and Support Allowance (ESA) if you are between 16 years old and under state pension age, and your epilepsy or other medical condition or disability affects your ability to work.
+You can apply for ESA if you work but do not get Statutory Sick Pay, or Statutory Maternity Pay, if you are self-employed or unemployed, or a student on Disability Living Allowance or Personal Independence Payment.
+First, check if you are eligible for Universal Credit.

 Types of ESA

-- contributory ESA for people who have paid enough national insurance contributions; and
+- contribution-based ESA for people who have paid enough national insurance contributions; and

-- income-related ESA for people who have a low income and low (or no) savings.
+- income-based ESA for people who have a low income and low savings.

-People who receive ESA will be placed either in the 'work-related activity' group (where you have to do some work-related activities) or in the 'support group' (where you do not have to do any work-related activities).
-If you are in the work-related activity group, and get contribution-based ESA, these payments will last for one year only.
+People who receive ESA will be placed either in the 'work-related activity' group (where you must go to regular interviews with an adviser) or in the 'support group' (where you do not have to go to interviews).
+If you are in the work-related activity group, and get 'new style' or contribution-based ESA, payments will last for 365 days.

-Depending on where you live, you may be asked to claim Universal Credit instead of ESA.
+Depending on where you live, you could get Universal Credit at the same time or instead of 'new style' ESA.

 Applying for ESA